 Having started out teaching myself guitar from, mostly, old Lightnin’ Hopkins and Link Wray albums, one of the first things I picked up on was, …you guessed it… The Bar Chord!!

 And, as in both cases, often famously involving “open ‘E’ shaped” and “open ‘A’ shaped” barre chords, and pentatonic scale, to boot.
-In fact, these patterns have become such a ubiquitous staple of blues and rock guitar, in particular, (and in no small part, due to the influence of the these two great guitar legends), that one would be hard-pressed to sight examples not built around these chord shape/scale patterns.
+In fact, these patterns have become such a ubiquitous staple of blues and rock guitar, in particular, (and in no small part, due to the influence of the these two great guitar legends), that one would be hard-pressed to cite examples not built around these chord shape/scale patterns.

 So wait, what’s a “bar chord”??